-As any therapist should know, the initial assessment is unarguably the most important session one can have with a client.
+As any practitioner should know, the initial assessment is unarguably the most important session one can have with a client.
 Therapy and training depend on an accurate client history, clear tests and measurements and some indication from the first treatment or training that the session is headed in the right direction.
-Reassessment within the first session will immediately indicate whether the therapist needs to quickly adjust treatment techniques to ensure a positive outcome.
+Reassessment within the first session will immediately indicate whether the practitioner needs to quickly adjust treatment techniques to ensure a positive outcome.
 Ongoing re-assessment during each session also enable the client to become aware of progress, which is extremely motivating especially if radical changes occur, as they do with FST and other effective manual therapies.

 - Subjective interview: It is our experience that a successful interview may provide up to 75% of the information needed to lead the rest of the assessment to an accurate diagnosis.
 This includes but is not limited to: